wp-plugins/51degreesmobi/README.txt

 *  **Detects over 11000 mobile device** combinations and updated regularly.
 No cloud services, PHP extensions or external components are required.
 Once installed the detected device properties are also available to theme developers.

 *  **Developed and supported by 51Degrees.mobi** a leader in mobile device detection tools and used by over 220,000 servers and 500,000,000 devices per month.
-Additional detection capabilities including Tablet, Smartphone, Small Screen / Feature phones and additional themes are available from the 51Degrees.mobi web site.
+Additional detection capabilities including Tablet, Smartphone, Small Screen / Feature phones and additional themes are available from the 51Degrees.mobi website.

 The plugin is provided for free to all WordPress users under the Mozilla Public Licence 2.
 For more information please visit our [website](http://51Degrees.mobi/purchase/wordpress.aspx).